pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

     application = DogSchool()

-We can then create and update aggregates by calling the command methods of the application.
+We can then create and update aggregates by calling the application's command methods.

 .. code-block:: python